pubnub/pubnub-mcp-server/resources/sdk_docs/unity_mobile-push.md

 # Mobile Push Notifications API for Unity SDK

-Connect PubNub publishing to Google Android FCM and Apple iOS APNs.
-Learn more: Mobile Push Notifications.
+Connects PubNub publishing to mobile push services: Google Android FCM and Apple iOS APNs (APNS2).
+Learn more: Mobile Push Notifications (/docs/general/push/send).

-Requires Mobile Push Notifications add-on: enable for your key in the Admin Portal.
+Prerequisite: Requires Mobile Push Notifications add-on enabled for your key in the Admin Portal (https://admin.pubnub.com/).
+How to enable: https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-.

 ## Add a device to a push notifications channel

-Enable mobile push notifications on specific channels for a device token.
+Enable mobile push notifications on a set of channels.

 ### Method(s)